Detailed Estimates of Home Helpers Franchise Costs Based on Item 7 (Estimated Initial Investment) of Home Helpers’ 2021 Franchise Disclosure Document

 - The franchise fee for a territory with a population of up to 250,000 is $48,900.
 If the population of your territory exceeds 250,000, you must pay an additional $500 for all or part of every 1,000 people over 250,000.

-- The initial fee includes an initial supply of Direct Link medical alert units.
+- The initial fee includes a Direct Link start-up kit.

 2. Equipment and Furniture: $500 to $2,000

 - The cost of the computer equipment and software you will need to operate your franchise will depend upon the manufacturer, the operating features, whether the equipment is new or used, and whether you purchase, rent, or lease it.

 - You will be required to use a third-party web-based application called ClearCare for scheduling caregivers and billing clients, and a third-party web-based application called QuickBooks Essentials for your accounting.

 4. Travel and Living Expenses While Training: $750 to $2,500

 - Home Helpers does not charge an additional fee for the initial training, but you must pay the expenses of travel, lodging, food, wages, and workers’ compensation for you and your employees during the training program.

 - These expenses will range from $750 to $2,500, depending upon the distance and method of travel and the availability and quality of your hotel accommodations and living expenses during the training program.

 5. Initial Rent, Telephone, Bank, and Other Deposits: $0 to $2,000